-We have identified the following 'learning question' against this thematic area:
+We have identified the following 'learning question' against this thematic area.

-Learning question Why we want to know To understand additional opportunities to provide financing/capital to increase the financial sustainability of members.
+Learning question Why we want to know What additional financing and/or capital could the Hub provide to support its members?
+To understand additional opportunities to provide financing/capital to increase the financial sustainability of members.
 To understand opportunities to bridge financing gaps, in general and in particular by leveraging financial instruments or institutions that align with and contribute to community wealth building.